mvreeuwijk/SEBdemo/docs/governing_equations.md

 where \(k\) is the thermal conductivity (W m^{-1} K^{-1}).
 The minus sign arises because \(z\) increases upward (\(z=0\) at the surface and \(z<0\) below) while \(G\) is positive downward.

-Step 3 â€” eliminate a ghost node to form a centred FD second-derivative at the surface.
+Step 3 — eliminate a ghost node to form a centred FD second-derivative at the surface.

 Let the vertical grid spacing be \(\Delta x\) (code: `dz`) with indices 0 (surface), 1 (first subsurface), and a ghost node at index \(-1\) to enforce the boundary.
 The central FD for the second derivative at node 0 is: